 All tuckshop volunteers, other than parents, are required to have a

 Working with Children Blue Card to ensure the safety of students.
-People wishing to volunteer in their local school tuckshops should apply as soon as possible as the Blue Card process takes up to eight weeks.
+People wishing to volunteer in their local school tuckshops should apply as soon as possible as the Blue Card process takes up to 8 weeks.

-Smart healthy food and drink choices
+Smart and healthy food and drink choices

 The Queensland Government's